My baby’s Bedtime routine

 Last milk feed/Nappy change

-Try to avoid nursing your baby to sleep as they will become use to this and it will have an effect on you in the long term as they won’t want to go sleep without being nursed to sleep.
+Try to avoid nursing your baby to sleep.
+They will become use to this and it will have an effect on you in the long term as they won’t want to go sleep without being nursed to sleep.
 Anything that includes rocking or singing to them is known as nursing them to sleep.

 I hope this blog helps new mothers that are struggling to get their baby’s in to a routine.